 L’Oréal is currently the world’s largest cosmetics company and has numerous products including hair care, perfume, make-up, sun protection, skincare, and hair color.
 The company claims to offer men and women from across the world the best of perfume, hair care, and cosmetics in terms of safety, efficacy, and quality.

-A lawsuit was filed earlier this year by a 28-year-old woman against L’Oréal and four other companies for failing to inform consumers that their products could increase their risk of developing uterine cancer.
+A lawsuit was filed earlier this year by a 28-year-old woman against L’Oréal and four other companies for failing to inform consumers that their products could increase their risk of developing uterine cancer and ovarian cancer.

 Strength of Nature Global